 SECTION 1.3.
 Principal Office.
 The principal office of GCC shall be located in Coral Gables, Florida, or in such other location within the State of Florida as may be determined by the Board of Directors.

 SECTION1.4.
 Other Offices.
 The GCC may also have offices at such other places, either within or without the State of Florida, as the Board of Directors of the GCC (the “Board of Directors”) may from time to time determine or as the business of the GCC may require.

-GCC’s primary purposes are to (a) help members provide career and professional development for doctoral students and postdoctoral scholars at member institutions; and (b) provide national leadership and serve as a national voice for graduate-level career and professional development.
+GCC’s primary purposes are to (a) support professional development and growth of individual members who are providing career and professional development for graduate students and postdoctoral scholars; and (b) provide international leadership for the profession, serving as a voice and advocate for graduate-level and postdoctoral career and professional development.